 If you want people to sign up for your mailing list, you must make it as quick and painless as possible.
-Don’t require a bunch of form fields to be filled.
-Just ask for an email or a name and email.
+It helps to avoid asking for too much information.
+Instead, ask for a name and email.

 2. Be Aware of Regulations